YixuanLi/LEMON/README.md

         ...
 **-g**:  input ground truth community file [*default*: ``example_graphs/amazon/community``]

-    The format of a ground truth community is a space delimited line of node IDs, e.g:
+    The format of a ground truth community is a space delimited line of node IDs , e.g:

         1 4 8 14 20 21 22                    # community 1
         2 5 3 6 7 15 16 17 18 19                  # community 2